BrandonFromKansas/reading-notes/Reading 01: Learning Markdown.md

 ## When making text bold or italicized for emphasis, it is best practice to use an asterisk "*".
 - Adding two asterisks at the beginning and end of a word or phrase will bolden it.
 - Adding one asterisk at the beginning and end of a word or phrase will italicize it.

+## Creating a hyperlink with Markdown.
+To create a hyperlink, bookend the site's link text in square brackets [ESPN] and follow it immediately with the actual URL in parenthesis (https://www.espn.com/)
+Example: Head over now to [ESPN](https://www.espn.com/)